dtcenter/MET/docs/Users_Guide/config_options.rst

   * The "cnt_thresh" entry is an array of thresholds for filtering data prior to computing continuous statistics and partial sums.

-  * The "cnt_logic" entry may be set to UNION, INTERSECTION, or SYMDIFF and controls the logic for how the forecast and observed cnt_thresh settings are combined when filtering matched pairs of forecast and observed values.
+  * The cnt_logic entry may be set to UNION, INTERSECTION, or SYMDIFF and controls the logic for how the forecast and observed cnt_thresh settings are combined when filtering matched pairs of forecast and observed values.

-* The "file_type" entry specifies the input gridded data file type rather than letting the code determine it.
+* The file_type entry specifies the input gridded data file type rather than letting the code determine it.
 MET determines the file type by checking for known suffixes and examining the file contents.
 Use this option to override the code's choice.
 The valid file_type values are